Skip to main content

 • emotional

-The emotional responses to the game are mixed; while some players express frustration with its short open world, boring story, and repetitive missions, others convey a strong attachment, having returned to complete both campaigns and even repurchase the game.
-This dichotomy highlights a deep emotional connection for some, despite the game's perceived shortcomings.
+The emotional aspect of the game is mixed; while some players express frustration with its short open world, boring story, and repetitive missions, others have a strong attachment, highlighting their return to complete both campaigns and purchase the game again.
+This dichotomy suggests that while the narrative may not resonate with everyone, it can evoke a deep connection for some players.

 Skip Critic Reviews